2i2c-org/2i2c-org.github.io/content/jobs/2022/product-community-lead.md

 ## Position summary

-This role will guide and empower the communities that we serve, learn from them, and bring their perspective to help guide our service and product development.
+This role will guide and empower the communities that we serve, learn from them, and bring their perspective to guide our service and product development.
 It is similar to a mixture of product management and community and developer advocacy in a tech firm, but adjusted for research, education, and open source contexts.
+It is also similar to a [**Research Applications Manager**](https://the-turing-way.netlify.app/collaboration/research-infrastructure-roles/ram.html), but with a focus on using and developing infrastructure.

 The skills required are a combination of communication, teaching, learning, service design and delivery, and technical acumen.
 The person that fills this role should feel comfortable learning and sharing ideas, empowering and guiding others, and communicating clearly and collaboratively with a variety of stakeholders including end-users and engineers.